What is Business Networking?

 Why should you Network?

-For example if you are a Job-Seeker, a Student or a recent graduate you might want to network to find a job However, It’s also a great way to learn more about a particular career choice or company.
+For example, if you are a job-seeker, a student or a recent graduate you might want to network to find a job.
+However, it is also a great way to learn more about a particular career choice or company.
 A contact can share experiences that may give you insider information to help you decide whether a job role might suit you, or a company might be the right fit or even give you an edge at interview.

 How to Find Relevant Networking Opportunities

-Everyone is anxious about networking if they have never done it before and even if they have done it before, it can take people a while to get comfortable with business networking – however many of these anxieties can be overcome with an organised approach.
+If you have never done “networking” before it can make you anxious, stressed or scared.
+However, formal networking makes most people anxious even if they have done it before, it can take people a while to get comfortable with business networking – however many of these anxieties can be overcome with an organised approach.
+Feeling prepared and finding the right (and relevant) opportunities for you can actually make business networking enjoyable.

 Types of Networking Events